 24. Track Your Results

 If you don’t measure your results, you won’t be able to improve or find weak spots.
-Track where your traffic comes from, which marketing strategies work well and which don’t.
+Track where your traffic comes from, and which marketing strategies work well and which don’t.
 Adjust your campaigns accordingly.

 Note what products your customers return often and see if you should stop selling them.
 What products are particularly popular?
 Promote them even more!